Richard Grieco: Music

 Grieco began a singing career in 1994 with the Dunmire Band.
 He signed to a German label and released a CD, Waiting for the Sky to Fall, in 1995; he re-released the album in 2011, making it available on streaming services such as iTunes and Spotify.
 In 2004, he formed the band Wasteland Park with music manager Cheryl Bogart.

 Art

 In 2009, several years after being encouraged to do so by Dennis Hopper, Grieco publicly revealed that he has been painting since 1991 and sold his first painting for $10,900.
 He calls his work "Abstract Emotionalism."

-In popular culture

-In the WB sitcom Off Centre, Grieco is idolized by Chau Presley, a character played by John Cho.
-In the show, Chau meets Grieco at the Department of Motor Vehicles and trades him an Oingo Boingo shirt for the one he is wearing.
-Several references are made to Grieco and his films (especially Point Doom).

-In A Night at the Roxbury, Grieco is idolized by the main characters.
-His lifestyle ("Clothes, Cars, Women") was what Doug and Steve Butabi were trying to achieve.

-In 2016, he appeared as himself in an episode of It's Always Sunny in Philadelphia.